mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ```

 > Note there is a good chance that the mulle-clang compiler will forbid the use
 > of non-numeric constants for boxing.
-So for example@INT_MAX works currently
+So for example `@INT_MAX` may work
-> but it may not in the future.
+> currently but it may not in the future.

 ### Protocol *